|3600 Bell Drive Ste A

-|A: YES, a box trailer is the exact same box that is used on a box truck, its just on its own wheels and not the bed of a truck...
+|A: YES, a cargo trailer is the exact same box that is used on a box truck.
+Its just on its own wheels and not the bed of a truck...

-But your right, when you lift that box 4 feet into the air it "looks" bigger...
+But your right - when you lift that box 4 feet into the air it "looks" bigger...

-|16) Q: What size trailer do I need?
+|16) Q: What size truck do I need?